Prostitution/SolicitationStrategic Defense Designed for Positive Results

-Some of the most common examples of prostitution charges include:
+Some of the most common prostitution charges and their criminal penalties include:

-Solicitation of a prostitute – According to Texas law, anyone who purposefully engages in the solicitation of a sexual act in exchange for a fee has committed this crime.
+- Solicitation of a prostitute – According to Texas law, anyone who purposefully engages in the solicitation of a sexual act in exchange for a fee has committed this crime.
 The defendant may have sought to engage in sexual conduct themselves, or have hired a prostitute for another partner, but in either case, has participated in illegal activity.
 Even if the sexual act was never carried out but simply intended, the prosecution can still charge the defendant with solicitation.
-Depending on the circumstances, those found guilty can serve up to six months and pay $1,000 in fees, but anyone found involved in a felony can pay several thousands more, or even serve more than five years.
+Effective September 1, 2021, solicitation of prostitution became a State Jail felony in Texas.
+This felony is punishable by a state jail sentence between 180 days and two years, as well as a maximum fine of $10,000.

 Even if you end up not having to pay the highest penalties available for your charge, being accused of either prostitution or solicitation will have major negative impacts on your reputation, your marriage and future relationships, your job, and your social status for many years to come.
 Do not wait but get in touch with our prostitution/solicitation attorney in Fort Bend County to resolve these accusations before it is too late.

 - Dismissed Money Laundering (>=$2,500<$30K)

 - Dismissed Felony Possession of Controlled Substance (OR 2-A >=4G<400G)